GunnerJnr/stream-three-final-project/README.md

 ### Stream Three Final Project - Gamers Hub

-Gamers Hub is a fictional all purpose online community for gamers and like minded people.
+Gamers Hub is a fictional, all purpose online community for gamers and like minded people.
 The idea behind it came from my passion of games and game development.

 Its purpose is to unite gamers and like minded people, it will give them a place to share and voice there opinions by utilising the `django-disqus` pkg to comment on blog posts.